Kong Boys and Kong Girls: The rising status of women

-Poor parental education
+Parenting role

 Helicopter parents who over-spoil (or control) their kids usually accommodate their children excessively.
 Parents assume all life decisions for them, including plans for their future, and take care of all of their affairs.
 Such over-doting leads to repercussions such as self-centredness, and lack of real-life personal ambitions.

 Responses from general public

-The majority of people criticise the behaviour of 'Kong Girls' and 'Kong Boys'.
+Most people criticise the behaviour of 'Kong Girls' and 'Kong Boys'.
 There are many parodies, critics and even literature publicly denouncing them.

 In the book 《港女聖經》(Bible of Kong Girls), 12 ‘sins’ committed by 'Kong Girls' are listed, including immaturity and materialism; A TV show, also interviewed Hong Kong guys on their perceptions on 'Kong Girls', which were negative.

 In 2013, a video titled “Hong Kong Woman Slapping Boyfriends” was uploaded on YouTube.
 The video shows a couple arguing in an open street.
 The girl slapped her boyfriend fourteen times because she suspected he was having an affair.
 The incident caused great repercussions.
 Other than that the girl was said to be too radical, the boy was criticized by some male netizens that he was useless, that he should not have given up his dignity and even damaged the impression of Hong Kong boys.